ClaudineHandali/power-outages-project/README.md

 I chose this problem because by predicting power outage duration we're able to know how long different outages might last.
 This allows the company to assign repair crews and equipments more effectively, prioritize high-impact areas, and reduce restoration time.
 A prediction models generate data that can be used to improve outage prevention, infrastructure investments, and disaster readiness.

 The metric I am using to evaluate my model is mean absolute error (MAE) because `OUTAGE.DURATION` contains several outliers.
 MAE is less sensitive to these extreme values, providing a more balanced view of average prediction error.

 # Baseline Model
+My model is a simple linear regression model, using the features 'CAUSE.CATEGORY', 'ANOMALY.LEVEL', 'MONTH', 'YEAR'
 # Final Model

 # Fairness Analysis